How to distribute data globally with Azure Cosmos DB

-You can elastically scale an Azure Cosmos DB collection by provisioning throughput programmatically.
-The throughput is applied to all the regions the collection is distributed in.
+You can elastically scale an Azure Cosmos DB container by provisioning throughput programmatically.
+The throughput is applied to all the regions the Azure Cosmos DB container is distributed in.

-The key benefit of a globally distributed database is to offer low latency access to the data anywhere in the world.
-Azure Cosmos DB offers low latency guarantees at P99 for various database operations.
-It ensures that all reads are routed to the closest local read region.
-To serve a read request, the quorum local to the region in which the read is issued is used; the same applies to the writes.
-A write is acknowledged only after a majority of replicas has durably committed the write locally but without being gated on remote replicas to acknowledge the writes.
-Put differently, the replication protocol of Azure Cosmos DB operates under the assumption that the read and write quorums are always local to the read and write regions, respectively, in which the request is issued.
+The key benefit of a globally distributed database is that it offers low latency access to data anywhere in the world.
+Azure Cosmos DB offers low latency reads and writes at the 99th percentile worldwide.
+It ensures that all reads are served from the closest (local) region.
+To serve a read request, the quorum local to the region in which the read is issued is used.
+The same applies to writes.
+A write is acknowledged only after a majority of replicas have durably committed the write locally but without being gated on remote replicas to acknowledge the writes.
+To put it differently, the replication protocol of Azure Cosmos DB operates under the assumption that the read and write quorums are always local to the region where the request has been issued.

-Azure Cosmos DB allows you to trigger the failover of the database account to validate the end to end availability properties of the entire application (beyond the database).
-Since both the safety and liveness properties of the failure detection and leader election are guaranteed, Azure Cosmos DB guarantees zero-data-loss for a tenant-initiated manual failover operation.
+Azure Cosmos DB allows you to trigger the failover of a database account to validate the end to end availability properties of the entire application (beyond the database).
+Since both the safety and the liveness properties of the failure detection and leader election are guaranteed, Azure Cosmos DB guarantees zero-data-loss for a tenant-initiated manual failover operation.

 Azure Cosmos DB supports automatic failover in case of one or more regional outages.
 During a regional failover, Azure Cosmos DB maintains its read latency, uptime availability, consistency, and throughput SLAs.
-Azure Cosmos DB provides an upper bound on the duration of an automatic failover operation to complete.
-This is the window of potential data loss during the regional outage.
+Azure Cosmos DB provides an upper bound for the duration of an automatic failover operation to complete.
+This is the window of potential data loss during a regional outage.

 Currently the automatic and manual failover capabilities are exposed at the granularity of the database account.
-Note, internally Azure Cosmos DB is designed to offer automatic failover at finer granularity of a database, collection, or even a partition (of a collection owning a range of keys).
+Note, internally Azure Cosmos DB is designed to offer automatic failover at finer granularity of a database, a container, or even a partition (of a container owning a range of keys).